MCBLaboratory/Virtual-Reality/README.md

 </ol>

 <h2>Development Team</h2>
-<p>Development by Juriaan Wolfers, project managed by Caspar Krampe and Philip Dean Krampe, funded by the COMFOCUS EU project.</p>
+<p>Development by Juriaan Wolfers, project managed by Caspar Krampe and Philip Dean, funded by the COMFOCUS EU project.</p>